 Light Tracer is the world's first solution for GPU accelerated, photorealistic client-side rendering inside a desktop Web browsers.
-At the moment, only Google Chrome and Mozilla Firefox are supported!
+At the moment, Google Chrome and Mozilla Firefox are supported!

-It is based on a physically-correct unbiased ray tracing engine working on any graphics card – both discrete GPUs like NVidia/AMD and integrated GPUs like Intel (with a lower performance, of course).
+It is based on a physically-correct unbiased path tracing engine working on any graphics card – both discrete GPUs like NVidia/AMD and integrated GPUs like Intel.

 Highly optimized GPU path tracing engine allows for instant feedback in the viewport while navigating 3D scenes.
 Interactive modifications made possible by partial acceleration structure rebuilds.